open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

 #### mebx

 Configure the MEBx password.
 The MEBx password can only be configured if the device is activated in ACM mode.
+AMT password is required.

+!!! warning "`configure mebx` Storing Passwords"
+    `configure mebx` is a local command.
+This does not communicate with a centralized database storing the new MEBx passwords so make sure to take note of any changes made!
 ```
 rpc configure mebx -mebxpassword newMEBxPassword -password AMTPassword
 ```